finos/symphony-bdk-java/docs/extension.md

 # Extension Model
 > :bulb: since `2.6`

-> :warning: The BDK Extension Mechanism is still an experimental feature, contracts are subject to **breaking changes**
+> :warning: The BDK Extension Mechanism is still an experimental feature, contracts might be subject to **breaking changes**
-> in future versions.
+> in following versions.

 ## Overview
 The BDK extension model consists of a single, coherent concept: the `BdkExtension` API.
 Note, however, that `BdkExtension`